Bycclin/fuzzymax/README.md

-A chess engine now very loosely derived from Micromax, using SMTS, with an option for MABS, and bit-boards
+A chess engine now very loosely derived from Micromax.